kubevirt/monitoring/docs/metrics.md

 ### kubevirt_ssp_common_templates_restored_increase
 The increase in the number of common templates restored by the operator back to their original state, over the last hour.
 Type: Gauge.

 ### kubevirt_ssp_common_templates_restored_total
 The total number of common templates restored by the operator back to their original state.
 Type: Counter.

 ### kubevirt_ssp_operator_reconcile_succeeded
 Set to 1 if the reconcile process of all operands completes with no errors, and to 0 otherwise.
 Type: Gauge.

 ### kubevirt_ssp_operator_reconcile_succeeded_aggregated
 The total number of ssp-operator pods reconciling with no errors.
 Type: Gauge.

 ### kubevirt_ssp_operator_up
 The total number of running ssp-operator pods.
 Type: Gauge.

 ### kubevirt_ssp_template_validator_rejected_increase
 The increase in the number of rejected template validators, over the last hour.
 Type: Gauge.

 ### kubevirt_ssp_template_validator_rejected_total
 The total number of rejected template validators.
 Type: Counter.

 ### kubevirt_ssp_template_validator_up
 The total number of running virt-template-validator pods.
 Type: Gauge.

 ### kubevirt_ssp_vm_rbd_block_volume_without_rxbounce
-VM with RBD mounted Block volume (without rxbounce option set).
+[ALPHA] VM with RBD mounted Block volume (without rxbounce option set).
 Type: Gauge.

 <div id='hostpath-provisioner-operator'></div>

 ## [hostpath-provisioner-operator](https://github.com/kubevirt/hostpath-provisioner-operator/tree/main)